zacharyLYH/OpenABAC/README.md

 -   At the time of deletion, the `User` can't have any `Policy` attached.
 -   Params:
     -   `applicationUserId` is the unique id from your app of this user
+-   Returns:
+    -   `success`: boolean.
+Indication of successful update of the user.
+    -   `data`: string.
+If this endpoint suceeds, the `applicationUserId` is returned here.

 ### CRUD Policy & PolicyAction